 “In my experience, burnout can stem from various factors and grow over time.
 Rather than trying to treat the symptoms of burnout, we should try to avoid it, ensuring targets are achievable and teams have access to training that will help them work at the level required.
 Employers can introduce a variety of initiatives, such as Mental Health First Aiders, which provide regular check-ins with the team.
 Other activities to support better mental and physical health could include free yoga or judgement-free run clubs, which we have introduced at Making Moves.
 While there isn’t a one-size-fits-all approach to supporting employees with their mental health, it should be a point of discussion at every board meeting.”

-– Sally Evans, Director of Making Moves
+– Sally Evans, Managing Director of Making Moves

 How has the cost-of-living impacted office lunches?